Hungary

 Citizenship & nationality

-- •Income must be documented for at least six months before application (bank statements, employer certificates, or tax authority proof).
+- •Show income for at least six months before you apply, using bank statements, employer letters, or tax office proof.

-- •Official guidance states that during the permit’s validity and after it expires, you may not apply for another Hungarian residence permit for a different purpose — treat it as a closed bridge, not a stepping stone inside Hungary’s system.
+- •While the card is valid and after it ends, you generally cannot apply for another Hungarian residence permit for a different purpose.
+Treat it as a fixed bridge, not a stepping stone.

-- •The permit is valid up to one year and may be extended once for another year if you meet stay and conditions tests (including minimum presence before extension).
+- •The permit lasts up to one year and may extend once for another year if you meet stay rules, including minimum time in Hungary before extension.

 Best for